csmith763/homepage/docs/source/OutreachBlogPosts/ingredients/objective/objective.rst

 Objective Functions
 ===================

-Now that you have an introduction to optimization and have learned some of the key history behind its development, let’s discuss one of the most important pieces of any optimization problem: the :boldblue:`objective function`.
+Now that you have had an introduction to optimization and have learned some of the history of the field, this post will discuss one of the most important pieces of any optimization problem: the :boldblue:`objective function`.

 No matter the discipline or field, an objective function is a core component of every optimization problem. :boldblue:`Qualitatively, one way to think of an objective function is that it is a goal or a target that you are trying to achieve`.

-Let’s start  with a simple  example to give a clearer idea as to what an objective function is.
-Consider this scenario: it’s Monday morning, and the school day starts at 8 AM.
+Let’s start with a simple example to give a clear idea of an objective function.
+Consider this scenario: it is Monday morning, and the school day starts at 8 AM.
 Your goal, or objective, is to make it to school on time!
 This is an example of a :boldblue:`Boolean objective` because there are two ways to answer the question about whether you made it to school on time: *true* or *false*.

 While making it to school on time is important, this scenario can be reframed to further illustrate some additional optimization principles.
 Another way to think about the commute to school is that you want to take as little time as possible in the morning from when you wake up until you arrive at school.
 Then, this allows you to sleep longer in the morning to make sure you are well rested for all your classes.

 In this new scenario, the goal, or objective function, is the total amount of time that it takes to get to school, and this is the quantity to minimize.
 This is an example of a :boldblue:`continuous objective` since the time it takes to get to school is contained within a range of different values.